 Microfinance institutions and programs in Indonesia can also be classified based on the two approaches.
 However, according to some scholars (Bolnick 1988; Riedinger 1994; Yaron 1994; Chaves and Gonzales-Vega 1996; Ravicz 1998; Woller, Dunford et al. 1999; Conroy 2000; Lapenu 2001; Robinson 2001; Meagher 2002; Robinson 2002), most Indonesian microfinance institutions follow the institutionist approach or are intended to support financial deepening.
-Some good examples are: BRI Unit Desa System, BPR (People's Credit Bank), and non-bank financial institutions such as Village Credit Institutions (Lembaga Perkreditan Desa or LPD) in Bali, Sub-districts Credit Institutions (Badan Kredit Kecamatan or BKK) in Central Java, and Rural Credit Institutions (Badan Kredit Desa or BKD) in Java and Madura.
+Some good examples are: BRI Unit Desa System, BPR (People's Credit Bank), and non-bank financial institutions such as Village Credit Institutions (Lembaga Perkreditan Desa or LPD) in Bali, Sub-districts Credit Institutions (Badan Kredit Desa or BKD) in Java and Madura.
 Their primary objective is financial deepening and the creation of a separate system of sustainable financial intermediation for the poor.